A friend of mine told me a story about his laptop. It got warmer and warmer; the fan on all the time; you could hear the big noise in the background.

 He calls his IT support: my laptop is burning; the back side could double as a grill, I could fry an egg on it.
 Obviously the fan is on ,and on, all the time.
 You can hear the noise constantly.
 Help!

-Don’t worry sir, his IT support desk says, I’ll download for you an app that stops the fan and takes the noise out.
+Don’t worry sir, his IT support desk says, I’ll download an app for you that stops the fan and takes the noise out.

 This is a true story.
-The offer of a silent oven, a noise-less barbecue of the database.
+The offer of a silent oven, a noiseless barbecue of the database.

 Don’t we all do a bit of that?
 Suppress the annoying symptoms?
 Stop the noise?

 The best way to solve employee engagement discussions is to stop doing surveys (which, mind you, I think they are useless, but the suppression does not solve ‘employee engagement’.
-It’s a silent oven strategy )
+It’s a silent oven strategy).